peena5370/learning/Basic Concept of Information Technology - learning.md

         5. help interaction between computers and users
         6. help communicate between computer components
         7. reduce time for execute user's instructions
-        8. optimise the use of computer system resources
+        8. optimize the use of computer system resources
         9. reach all files in the disc storage
         10. ensure safety of the computer system
         11. examine all system activities and give warnings to users on all matters